Our Veterinarians

 KarenCujar_VeterinaryNurse

-Karen joined our practice in the Spring of 2020.
-She completed her Mercy College Veterinary Technology internship at our hospital in the Fall of 2020.
-Her year was challenging due to Covid but she excelled and persevered.
-Her work ethic and professionalism impressed us and we offered her a full time position.
-She is currently studying for her Veterinary Technician National Board Exam to become a Licensed Veterinary Technician.
-She is extremely knowledgeable and has blossomed into an incredible Veterinary technician.
-We are so happy to have her at our hospital.
+Karen joined our team in the Spring of 2020 after completing her Mercy College Veterinary Technology internship at our hospital.
+She is a Licensed Veterinary Technician.
+She is extremely knowledgeable and has incredible compassion for her work and the animals.
 In her free time, she enjoys arts and crafts, especially puzzles.
 She loves to travel.
 Her future goal would be to work in wildlife conservation.
-She lives part time in Danbury, Ct with her boyfriend and cats, Tazz and Julius.
+She lives in Danbury, Ct with her fiancé and cats, Tazz and Julius.

 Patricia, L.V.T.

 Patricia is originally from Colombia, South America.
-Her deep love for the welfare of all animals along with the encouragement from her father gave her the motivation to pursue her dream to serve these living creatures.
-She received her doctorate of Veterinary Medicine from La Salle University in Bogota, Colombia.
-After graduating from Veterinary School, she moved to the countryside and worked with small farmers where she promoted production programs on chickens, pigs, rabbits and fish.
+Her deep love for the welfare of all animals along with her father’s encouragement gave her the motivation to pursue her dream to serve these living creatures.
+She received her Doctorate of Veterinary Medicine from La Salle University in Bogota, Colombia.
+After graduation, she worked with small farmers and promoted production programs on chickens, pigs, rabbits and fish.
 While working, she earned a scholarship in Animal Production in Egypt.
 Later, she traveled to the UK to complete her Master’s degree in Veterinary Epidemiology.
-Patricia finally settled down in United states and found her passion to work with small animals in General Practice as a Licensed Veterinary Technician which she has being doing for almost 20 years.
+Patricia finally settled down in the United States and found her passion in General Practice as a Licensed Veterinary Technician.
 She lives with her husband Nelson, two amazing teenage daughters, Camila and Catalina and three adorable rescue cats in Bethel.
 Ct.
+Her newest family member is a rescue pup named Bigotes.
 She brings her compassionate skills and worldly experience to our practice.

 Rebecca, C.V.T